Restructuring and insolvency in Germany: overview

 Carrying on business during insolvency

-The creditors can, at the creditors' assembly, decide whether the company will continue to carry on business during an insolvency proceeding.
+The creditors can, in a creditors' assembly, decide whether the business will be carried on, shut down, or sold to an investor.
 The insolvency administrator must comply with the creditors' decision (section 157, German Insolvency Code).
-The insolvency administrator can continue to operate the company's business, but only to a certain extent.
-For example, he cannot continue to run the business if there are no funds to pay the employees.
-In this case, the creditors are, by operation of law, precluded from deciding that the company's business should continue.
-The creditors' decision is therefore in many cases dictated by the factual circumstances.
+Nevertheless, the insolvency administrator cannot continue running the business if there are no funds to pay the employees.
+In such a case, the creditors are, by operation of law and de facto, precluded from deciding that the business will continue.

 Personal management.
-If the insolvency court grants an application for personal management, a custodian (Sachverwalter) with supervisory responsibilities can be appointed (section 270, German Insolvency Code) (rather than an insolvency administrator).
-The company's managing directors have continued authority to manage the company.
-They manage the company's business.
+If the insolvency court grants an application for personal management, the managing directors are competent to act for the company under supervision of a custodian (Sachwalter) (section 270, German Insolvency Code) (rather than an insolvency administrator).

 See above, Circumstances.